Paradoxical Vocal Cord Dysfunction (PVCD)

 With Paradoxical Vocal Cord Dysfunction (PVCD), the vocal cords close together, or constrict, when a person inhales, leaving only a small opening for air to flow into the windpipe.

-What is Paradoxical Vocal Cord Dysfunction
+What is Paradoxical Vocal Cord Dysfunction (PVCD)?

 To understand paradoxical vocal cord dysfunction (PVCD), it is helpful to know how the vocal cords function normally.
 When you breathe in (inhale) the vocal cords open, allowing air to flow into your windpipe (trachea) and reach your lungs.
 However, with PVCD, the vocal cords close together, or constrict, when the person inhales.
 This leaves only a small opening for air to flow into the windpipe.
 PVCD occurs on and off.
 Patients with Paradoxical Vocal Cord Dysfunction often complain that they have trouble breathing in, feel tightness in the throat, hear noisy breathing from their throat (stridor), and sometimes have a cough or clear their throats with the episodes.
 Breathing does not typically get better with use of inhalers alone.
 PVCD is a disorder that typically occurs in children over the age of 8 years old.

 Many things can trigger an episode of PVCD.
 Possible triggers of PVCD are often similar to asthma triggers.

 How is PVCD Evaluated?